Tabernacle Choir: Music & the Spoken Word announcers

 Since its inception in 1929, the "spoken word" segment of the program has been voiced by four separate individuals.
 The original writer, producer, and announcer of the spoken portion of the broadcast was Edward (Ted) Kimball, who would stand at the top of a tall ladder and announce the name of each performance piece into the microphone suspended from the Tabernacle ceiling.
 Kimball remained at the post for only 11 months, when he was replaced by Richard L. Evans, who continued in that capacity until his death in 1971.
 J. Spencer Kinard took over as announcer in 1972 until he stepped down in 1990.
 Lloyd D. Newell served as the announcer until mid-June 2024, and he was succeeded by Derrick Porter.

 Awards and inductions

-The choir has a number of awards, including the National Medal of Arts (2003), a Grammy Award for Best Performance by a Vocal Group or Chorus (1960), and four Emmy Awards (1987, 2013, 2014).
+The choir has received numerous awards, including the National Medal of Arts (2003), a Grammy Award for Best Performance by a Vocal Group or Chorus (1960), and four Emmy Awards (1987, 2013, 2014).
 The choir is also an inductee to the American Classical Music Hall of Fame (2015) and the National Association of Broadcasters Broadcasting Hall of Fame (2004).
 The 320-person choir is the largest act to chart on the Billboard Hot 100—their version of "The Battle Hymn of the Republic" reached No. 13 in 1959.